Edith Head: The Paramount years

 Head was known for her unique working style and, unlike many of her male contemporaries, usually consulted extensively with the female stars with whom she worked.
-As a result, she was a favorite among many of the leading female stars of the 1940s and 1950s, such as Ginger Rogers, Bette Davis, Barbara Stanwyck, Shirley MacLaine, Grace Kelly, Audrey Hepburn, and Elizabeth Taylor.
+As a result, she was a favorite among many of the leading female stars of the 1940s and 1950s, such as Ginger Rogers, Bette Davis, Barbara Stanwyck, Jane Wyman, Rita Hayworth, Shirley MacLaine, Grace Kelly, Audrey Hepburn, and Elizabeth Taylor.
 In fact, Head was frequently "loaned out" by Paramount to other studios at the request of their female stars.
 She herself always dressed very plainly, preferring thick-framed glasses and conservative two-piece suits.

 In 1946, Head worked for the first time with director Alfred Hitchcock.
 They worked together on his spy film Notorious.
 Head, who worked for Paramount, was loaned to Radio-Keith-Orpheum (RKO) pictures to work with Hitchcock on this film.
 In this time period it was more often found that costume designers would design to reflect their own style.
 Head had a different outlook on this.
 She felt that it was more important to design pieces that reflected the character.
 During their time working on this movie, Head and Hitchcock found that they were like-minded and had the same bluntness in their careers and attitudes.
 The costumes she designed for this film reflected restraint and the need to blend in.
 This style suited what Hitchcock was looking for since he did not want the clothes to be the focal point.
 The two would go on to work together many more times.

 On February 3, 1955 (Season 5 Episode 21), Edith Head appeared as a contestant on the Groucho Marx quiz show You Bet Your Life.
 She and her partner won a total of $1,540.
 Her winnings were donated to charity.

 Head also authored two books describing her career and design philosophy, The Dress Doctor (1959) and How To Dress For Success (1967).
 These books were re-edited in 2008 and 2011, respectively.